BrandonBlaschke/Burger-Builder/README.md

+Note: This branch does use redux but in the simple manner without async code in it

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>